WarwickCIM/quarto-workshop/README.md

 To be done later.

 ```
+assets/       <-- Images and media used in slides.
 slides/       <-- Slides for the workshop.
+cases/        <-- Quarto use cases, each case in a folder.
+|-- <case_n>  <-- Each case should reside in a folder.
+|-- template  <-- Template for documenting the process.

 ```